FREQUENTLY ASKED QUESTIONS ABOUT FY2016-17 STAFF INCREASES

 The staff senate compensation committee is appointed by the staff senate to draft a proposal for staff compensation for review by the senate, before being presented to the Budget Task Force for their consideration.
 After the university budget has been approved by the board of trustees, the committee submits a proposal recommending the distribution of funds available for staff salary increases first to the senate for review and then to Human Resources.

 The committee’s proposal was included in the overall proposal that Human Resources presented to the president’s cabinet.
-In consultation with Human Resources, the president’s cabinet sought to maximize the amount available for across-the-board increases while still attending to the most critical market/equity salary concerns.
+In consultation with Human Resources, the president’s cabinet approved a 2.0% across-the-board increase to maximize the benefit to all staff while minimizing compensation compression and still allowing for needed market and internal equity adjustments.
 After receiving the president’s approval on how the salary increase pool will be distributed, Human Resources notified the staff senate compensation committee of the outcome and invited their questions.

-What positions will be eligible for market/equity adjustments?
+What positions will be eligible for market and internal equity adjustments?

 What does it mean to be performing below expectations?